 FULL NAME of the Project: Cheetah (Acinonyx jubatus) Population Status in Regions with Different Types of Anthropogenic Influence (Mara Ecosystem versus Meru Conservation Area)

-The Mara and Maasai-Mara National Reserve in particular, has high tourist activity and relatively low grazing, while Meru has the low tourist visitation and very high grazing.
-The Maasai-Mara National Reserve (1510 km2) is one of the most popular tourist destination, while Meru Conservation Area (4000 km2) is considered to be one of the remaining true wilderness areas in Kenya.
-Several studies have been conducted on cheetah population status in the Mara and can be used as a comparison in the current study.
-In contrast, there has never been focused cheetah research the Meru region
+The Mara Ecosystem (Mara) covers about 3500 km2 including Maasai-Mara National Reserve and surrounding conservancies.
+The Mara Ecosystem has high tourist activity and relatively low grazing, while Meru has the low tourist visitation and very high grazing.
+The Maasai-Mara National Reserve (1510 km2) is one of the most popular tourist destinations, while the Meru Conservation Area (4000 km2) is considered to be one of the remaining true wilderness areas in Kenya.
+Several studies have been conducted on the cheetah population status in the Mara, which can be used for a comparison with the current study.
+In contrast, there has never been cheetah study the Meru region.

 Study regions: Mara and Meru

 The Meru Conservation Area (Meru) is known for its two national parks – Meru and Kora, where Joy and Jorge Adamson were working on cheetah and lion re-wilding in 1960-80s.
 Little has been recorded about Meru cheetahs since.
 This conservation area is one of the largest in the country (4000 km²), and significant parts of it is covered by thick bush.
 Cheetahs here have to share territory with herders who graze their livestock within the parks and who see carnivores as the major threat to their livelihood – domestic stock.
 It is unknown how many cheetahs reside in the area and how well they adapt to environmental change.